theplant/plantpkg/README.md

 $ go get github.com/theplant/plantpkg
 ```

-Run this command in terminal and follow promote to generate a new package
+Run this command in terminal and follow prompt to generate a new package

 ```
 $ plantpkg